clemensv/avrotize/csharpcodegen.md

 instead of a constructor to disambiguate from generated constructors for maps, which are also represented as `Object` in some cases.

-If the `avro_annotation` option is used, the method checks whether the object is a GenericRecord and creates a union value from the GenericRecord with the respective constructor.
+If the `--avro-annotation` option is used, the method checks whether the object is a GenericRecord and creates a union value from the GenericRecord with the respective constructor.